n8n-io/n8n-docs/docs/doc2/table-extraction/index.md

 # Table Extraction

 With DOC² it is possible to extract tables from PDF-Files.
 That will be done via the "Line Items" functionality.
-It is used for extracting the tables from all types of documents (Invoices, Contracts, Forms, Medical Prescriptions etc.).
+It is used for extracting the tables from all types of documents (invoices, contracts, forms, medical prescriptions etc.).

 The extraction of data in tables can be achieved by following the steps described below: